5. Send in your Form 6

 When you finish reporting your injury or illness using the online services, the Workplace Safety and Insurance Board (WSIB) gives you a reference number.

 If you fill out a print copy of the Form 6, you send it to the WSIB online.
 Or you mail or fax it.
 The information you need to do this is on the form.

 You must give a copy of your Form 6 to your employer.

-When your employer finds out about your injury, they must send an Employer’s Report of Injury/Disease Form 7 to the WSIB within 3 business days of learning about your injury or accident.
+When your employer finds out about your injury or illness, must send an Employer’s Report of Injury/Disease Form 7 to the WSIB.
+They must do this within 3 business days of learning about your injury or illness.

 Opening a claim file

 The WSIB should also send you a letter telling you what your is.
 Any time you contact the WSIB, they'll ask for your claim number.
-So make sure to keep it where you can easily find it.
+Make sure to keep it where you can easily find it.

-If you don't get this letter within 1 week of reporting your accident, contact the WSIB to find out why.
+If you do not get this letter within one week of reporting your accident, contact the WSIB to find out why.

 Getting a decision from the WSIB